ibexa/documentation-user/docs/pim/products.md

 ![PIM in the menu](img/catalog_menu.png)

-To create a product you must first decide which Product Type it belongs to.
+To create a product you must first decide which product type it belongs to.

-## Product Types
+## Product types

-Product Types represent categories that a product can belong to.
+Product types represent categories that a product can belong to.
 They define what combination of Fields is available in the product, and Fields can store different types of information.
 For example, products of publication type contain different Fields than white